jmvanlit/jmvanlit.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-My name is Joep van Lit, and I am postdoctoral researcher and lecturer in comparative political science at Radboud University, Nijmegen.
+My name is Joep van Lit, and I am postdoctoral researcher in comparative political science at Radboud University, Nijmegen, the Netherlands and at the University of Fribourg, Switzerland.
 I study how democracies can defend themselves against would‑be autocrats, using experiments, surveys, and interviews.

 I earned my PhD cum laude at Radboud University, Nijmegen (October 2025).
 My dissertation, _Beautiful Spark of Democracy_ ([Radboud University Press](https://doi.org/10.54195/9789465150840)), feeds into articles in the European Journal of Political Research, West European Politics, European Political Science Review, and Democratization.
 I have been a Visiting Researcher at the V‑Dem Institute (University of Gothenburg) and I teach research methods in the BSc/MSc Political Science programmes.